 From north Louisiana, David is a member of Grace Community United Methodist Church, Shreveport, Louisiana Annual Conference.
 He holds a Bachelor of Science degree from Centenary College of Louisiana and a Master of Business Administration from the University of Arkansas – Little Rock.

-David was born into the United Methodist Church, which provided the opportunity for growth in grace and active participation in the Christian community.
-He developed a deep faith that sculpted his views of service, love, and salvation.
-He was active on the annual conference and jurisdictional levels of youth ministry.
-After graduation from a United Methodist-related college he returned to his home church, where he was involved with young adult groups and realized a call to international mission.
-His special call began during a mission journey to Honduras.
+David was born into The United Methodist Church, which provided the opportunity for growth in grace and active participation in the Christian community.
+He developed a deep faith that sculpted his views of service, love and salvation.
+He was active on annual conference and jurisdictional levels of youth ministry.
+After graduation, he returned to his home church, where he was involved with young adult groups and realized a call to international mission.

-It was during the trip to Honduras that David made two important realizations: “the sense of peace and a tug at the heart while in the mission environment and, second, the love of my now wife, Elizabeth.”
-Participation in the Disciple’s Path and The 7 Experiment, small-group experiences, convinced David and Elizabeth to trust God and become missionaries.
+During a mission journey to Honduras, David made two important realizations: “the sense of peace and a tug at the heart while in the mission environment and, second, the love for my future wife, Elizabeth.”
+David and Elizabeth discerned together that stirring with their faith community, and trusting God’s call, they become missionaries.

 As a mission advocate, David seeks to serve alongside conferences and local churches to encounter the Holy Spirit through missional information and mission opportunities.
 His guidance focuses on healthy partnerships that lead to sustainable mission projects and missionary support.

 Serving as a domestic missionary was quite a transition, David admitted, but he realized he was connecting Global Ministries and U.S. churches.
 “We see God’s spirit moving as we remind churches of their connection to the body of Christ around the world,” David said.
 “It gives Christians a fuller picture of who God is and who God is calling us to be.”

 The couple has two children, Eva and Annie.